-Jason Gale, Auditor, grew up working within a family run beef and sheep farm, abattoir and butchers’ shop in Devon.
+Jason Gale, Director of Agricultural Development, grew up working within a family run beef and sheep farm, abattoir and butchers’ shop in Devon.
 After studying for a Higher National Diploma in Agriculture at Cannington College, Somerset, he spent 12 years working in the State Veterinary Service (later Animal Health and Veterinary Lab Agency) for Defra, initially as an Animal Health Officer, later as Technical Manager in the South West of England, before managing teams of Animal Health Officers, Egg Marketing Inspectors and Dairy Hygiene Inspectors.
 Jason served on a central Defra panel responsible for the traceability of beef products and was appointed as Technical Advisor for Pigs and Poultry for the UK.
 Since 2012, Jason has run an organic, grassfed flock of Dorset, pedigree Lleyn, Kerry Hill and Grey Faced Dartmoor sheep, as well as a small herd of Ayrshire dairy cattle.
 In addition to farming, Jason conducts audits for various certification bodies.

 Peter Mundy, Group Writer/Editor.
 After gaining a MSc in environmental policy and management in 1997, Peter joined the Soil Association, where he worked as editor for the ‘Organic Farming’ magazine for over 12 years.
 As a freelance writer and communications specialist, he has worked on several major sustainable food and farming projects, including editing the original content for the European Commission’s consumer-facing Organic Farming website.
 Peter is responsible for producing AGW’s quarterly ‘Sustainable Farming’ magazine, as well as contributing to other written material from the programme.